oriadam/hagigim/README.md

 * Requires PHP 5.5 or higher
 * JSON files must be strict - meaning **no comments, no ending commas**.
 * Before first run please visit the `manager.php` page, validate Google API, test and reset cache folders.
-* You can add additional config files under custom folder, for example custom/config-xxx.json; and access custom configs via search query "?cfg=xxx".
+* You can add additional config files in custom folder, for example `custom/config-xxx.json`; and access custom configs via search query `"?cfg=xxx"`.
+The `custom/config-default.json` file is loaded first in any case.
 Try adding "?cfg=myCustomConfig" for example (see the window title changes).